 Replace punctured or damaged tires.
 In some cases, small punctures in the tread area may be repaired from within the removed tire by a Harley-Davidson dealer.
-Speed should NOT exceed 50 mph (80 km/h) for the first 24 hours after repair, and the repaired tire should NEVER be used over 80 mph (129 km/h).
+Speed should NOT exceed 80 km/h (50 mph) for the first 24 hours after repair, and the repaired tire should NEVER be used over 129 km/h (80 mph).
 Failure to follow this warning could lead to tire failure and result in death or serious injury.
 (00015b)

-Replace tire immediately with a Harley-Davidson specified tire when wear bars become visible or only 1/32 in (1 mm) tread depth remains.
+Replace tire immediately with a Harley-Davidson specified tire when wear bars become visible or only 1 mm (1/32 in) tread depth remains.
 Riding with a worn tire could result in death or serious injury.
 (00090c)